iredmail/docs/en_US/howto/user.alias.address.md

                 VALUES ('bill@domain.com', 'john@domain.com', 'john@domain.com', 1, 'domain.com');
 ```

+* Account `sales@domain.com` and `bill@domain.com` are NOT existing mail user accounts.
 * Values of column `alias.goto` and `alias.alias_to` must be the same -- email address of the existing mail user.
-* You can add as many additional email addresses as you want.
 * In above sample, `bill@domain.com` could be an email address which belongs to your alias domain.
+* You're free to add as many additional email addresses as you want.

 ## LDAP backend: Manage per-user alias addresses